 How Is Refined Sugar Addictive?

 Most people will accuse you of exaggerating if you liken sugar addiction to drug addiction, but studies have found the comparison to be spot on.
 When you eat sugar, your body releases opioids and dopamine.
 These compounds stimulate the pleasure centers of your brain, much like addictive drugs.
 What’s worse, studies have found that cutting off your sugar intake causes withdrawal symptoms.
-The effects of withdrawal are less intense than that of hard drugs like heroin, but the process is essentially the same.

 Health Effects of Refined Sugar